willdurand/puppet-nodejs/README.md

     puppet module install willdurand/nodejs

-### Librarian-puppet
+### Librarian-puppet:

     mod 'willdurand/nodejs', '1.x.x'

 Usage
 -----

-There are a few ways how to use this puppet module.
-The easiest one is just using the class definition
+There are a few ways to use this puppet module.
+The easiest one is just using the class definition:

 ```puppet
 class { 'nodejs':